bikeshaving/crank/website/documents/index.md

 renderer.render(<QuoteOfTheDay />, document.body);
 ```

-Async generators let you write components that are both async and stateful.
-Thanks to async iterators, you can even race components to show temporary fallback states.
+Async generators let you write components that are both async AND stateful.
+You can even race components to show temporary fallback states.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";